ForestryAILab/TakForestActivitiesUseWiki/Home.md

-Welcome to the AndroidTacticalAssaultKit-CIV wiki!
+Welcome to the ForestryAI TAK for forest activies project wiki!

 These are notes on building out and using TAK including links to other projects and documentation